makrai/notes/akbik19-contextualized-into-static.md

 Alan Akbik, Tanja Bergmann, Roland Vollgraf
 2019 NAACL

-all code and pre-trained models available to the research community for use and
+* all code and pre-trained models available to the research community
   * in Flair framework

 # Abstract